-The 2012 monitoring year represents the sixth full year that the City has conducted weekly sampling and turbidity analysis of 40 stations throughout its jurisdictional territory.
-At present, this amounts to over 13,900 unique data points for which to evaluate water quality.
+The 2013 monitoring year represents the seventh full year that the City has conducted weekly sampling and turbidity analysis of 40 stations throughout its jurisdictional territory.
+At present, this amounts to over 15,820 unique data points for which to evaluate water quality.
 As with previous years, data from each individual watershed is evaluated independently by monitoring station and collectively as a representative watershed group.
-Each stations data is also evaluated against any neighboring upstream station, thereby assisting in the identification of potential sources of sediment.
+Each station's data is also evaluated against any neighboring upstream station, thereby assisting in the identification of potential sources of sediment.

-In general, turbidity at the majority of all stations exhibited a sustained trend of decreasing values for the sixth consecutive year.
+In general, turbidity at the majority of all stations exhibited a sustained trend of decreasing values for the seventh consecutive year.
 These decreases are seen in the minimum, median, average, and maximum values.
 No single factor can independently be attributed to these decreases.
-Rather, it is more than likely a combination of rainfall intensity and accumulation patterns (effecting stream flows), decreased construction activity, increased stabilization of existing construction projects, increased professional education about erosion and sediment control, and increased erosion and sediment control inspection and enforcement that influenced this trend.
+Rather, it is more than likely a combination of rainfall intensity and accumulation patterns (effecting stream flows), decreased construction activity and/or patterns of construction, increased stabilization of existing construction projects, increased professional education about erosion and sediment control, and increased erosion and sediment control inspection and enforcement that influenced this trend.
 In order to avoid any oversimplification, further data evaluation and discussion at a watershed and individual station-level is provided below.